 Coat the fabric with Gloss Gel Medium and place the image side of the transparency face down into the background surface.

-Smooth the transparency softly with your fingers to remove any air bubbles and to help transfer the ink.
+Smooth the transparency softly with your hands to remove any air bubbles and to help transfer the ink.
 Lift the transparency to reveal the transfer.

 The disadvantage of this method is that it is not so colorfast.
-You will have to be very careful in washing the print you get- otherwise, the colour will fade peel or crack very unattractively.
-So, though the process of photo transfer is easy, Just do not expect it to last
+You will have to be very careful in washing the print you get – otherwise, the color will fade peel or crack very unattractively.
+So, though the process of photo transfer is easy, Just do not expect it to last forever.

 2 Photo prints on paper, Transfer medium, and heat transfer